 Welcome to Celtic Languages and Culture department!
 We hope that you will find your studies interesting and we wish you every success at the department.

-Your studies begin with an Introduction on Monday and Tuesday 5th and 6th August.
+Your studies begin with an Introduction on Monday and Tuesday 4th and Tuesday 5th September.
 The programme is mostly made up of activities organized by the student society Asterix.
 You can find the full programme on this website.

 We request you to have the mandatory books for the courses: Introduction to Celtic Studies and Old Irish: language and culture 1 before the beginning of the courses.
 Order your books on time.
 See 'Reading list' for more information about ordering books.